hkoivisto/Pewlett-Hackard-Analysis/README.md

 Significantly more employees are in the retirement age range than in the mentorship age range.
 Pewlett-Hackard will need to begin fast-tracked mentorship programs and consider a hiring push to fill the anticipated vacancies.

    - There will be approxiamtely 33,118 open positions due to the upcoming retirements.
-   - There will be more than enough senior staff to mentor the youger group of employees.
+   - There will be more than enough senior staff to mentor the younger group of employees.